MichalN0wak/MichalN0wak/README.md

   [Full recommendation on LinkedIn →](https://www.linkedin.com/in/pmmichalnowak/details/recommendations/)

-  > Michał communicated clearly, stayed proactive and open-minded, and was always ready to solve issues in the fast-moving automotive environment.
+  > Perfect communication, pro-active approach, open minded.
+Always ready to solve issues in dynamic enviroment of automotive.
   >
+  > Able to work under pressure
+  >
-  > He worked well under pressure, and cooperation with him was an excellent experience.
+  > Cooperation with Michał was a perfect experience.
   >
   > — **Jiří Černý**, client, **Škoda** · Mar 2021